encoding: UTF-8

 - Libraries being called by programs which may or may not use default_internal need to be careful about their use of String literals.
 ASCII literals are safe as long as both the source & default_internal encodings are both ASCII compatible (ruling out say UTF-16 and UTF-32).
 There was a discussion about whether default_internal and soure file encoding should be forced to be ASCII compatible.
 I am not sure what the outcome was. =end

-Updated by tomel (Tom Link) almost 11 years ago
+Updated by tomel (Tom Link) over 11 years ago

 Thanks for the summary.
 I'm not really sure what problem the current solution is supposed to solve but it's not mine to question it.